helicohedron/mini-dictionary/README.md

 # Getting started

-This project was created with `create-simple-express`.
+This project was created with [create-simple-express](https://github.com/jayaregalinada/create-simple-express)

 ## Description
 A mini-dictionary API of common cybersecurity terms.